 If you join any online Tesla forum or Facebook group, you’ll definitely hear a fair bit about referrals, wether it’s for Tesla themselves, energy suppliers or TeslaFi (online stats collection).

-When you are about to order a car, using someone else’s (or even your own code if you already have a car) referral link will mean that both you and the individuals code you are using will both get 1000 free supercharger miles and entries to win a Model Y (monthly draw) or Roadster (quarterly draw).
+When you are about to order a car, using someone else’s (or even your own code if you already have a car) referral link will mean that both you and the individuals code receive something.
+You, as the buyer will get money off the purchase of a new car (£500 for a Model 3/Y, £1000 off a Model S/X) the referrer will get points to spend against Tesla merchandise and services.

 When ordering directly